Twig6943/GH-Offset-Dumper/README.md

 4.Click "Build"

-5.Click "Run workflow" and then "Run workflow" again
+5.Click "Run workflow" and then "Run workflow" (the green button)

 6.Wait for it to build & download the binaries once its done